Hi IL Experts,

-To date, none of the facilities for senior living, assisted living, or nursing home care offer English speaking services.
+To date, none of the facilities for senior living, assisted living, or nursing home care offer English-speaking services.
 I believe that will begin to change soon.
 Many of the larger hospitals in Colombia have English-speaking staff and offices for international patients, so it only makes sense that senior care will be next on this list for language services.

 The concept of aging in place is gaining popularity.
 It is quite amazing how inexpensive having full-time live-in help is in Colombia.
 You can have someone cook your meals, run your errands, clean the house, bathe you, make sure you take your medication, wash the clothes, accompany you to appointments, and any other household duties you need for $450 per month.
 This also includes paying the employee’s health insurance and pension.

-Tricia Pimental – IL Portugal Correspondent
+Tricia Pimental – IL Portugal contributor

 Valerie Schneider – IL Italy Correspondent